dimitrisfinas/angular-tutorial/README.md

 ## Adding Backend Instrumentation

+- Create your function

-- Follow instructions [here](https://docs.amplify.aws/lib/restapi/getting-started/q/platform/js/#automated-setup-create-new-rest-api) to create your API
+- Create your API that will call your function.
+Follow instructions [here](https://docs.amplify.aws/lib/restapi/getting-started/q/platform/js/#automated-setup-create-new-rest-api) to create your API